 I realized that ‘Chinese copywriter that speaks English’ kind of became my label.
 I worked closely with creative directors from England, The Netherlands, and Australia while at DDB, DMG, Publicis, among others.
 The longest client I had was Volkswagen.
 So I was very familiar with VW’s history of funny and human-oriented commercials and took part in almost all of their new car launch campaigns in China during 2010-2014.

 When LinkedIn became popular in China, I started getting freelance work from foreign agencies.
 Most were adapting English lines into Chinese, and they still are now.
 While most copywriting from my Chinese clients are long web content, I really enjoy playing with words when adapting between two languages, especially in my work for Tiffany, Nestle, UPS, TD Bank.
 Concepts, booklets, websites, a little bit here and there.

 I was also one of those marketing people that wanted to have something tangible.
 In 2014, I went ahead and opened up a café with my own slogans and branding.
-During those 3 years, I spent quite a lot of time crafting customer service skills besides finding marketing ideas in a low budget.
+During those 3 years, I spent quite a lot of time crafting customer service skills besides finding marketing ideas on a low budget.
 In the meantime, I still made a living out of my freelance writing jobs when the business wasn’t bringing in any income.

-Soon after, I had my super-difficult-to-raise son, so my favourite clients shifted from jewellers and luxury cars into healthy snacks and herbal laundry detergents.
+Soon after, I had my super-difficult-to-raise son.
+So my favourite clients shifted from jewellers and luxury cars into healthy snacks and herbal laundry detergents.